godwokenrises/godwoken-scripts/README.md

 A layer1 user can join the Rollup by creating a deposit cell.
 The Godwoken collects deposit cells from the layer1 blockchain and put them into the inputs of the tx that submit layer-2 block.

-The sender can unlock a deposit cell if the deposit is not processed by Godwoken.
+The sender can unlock a deposit cell after `cancel_timeout` if the deposit is not processed by Godwoken.

 ### Custodian lock